Slovakia's populist prime minister shot in assassination attempt, shocking Europe before elections

-Doctors were still fighting for his life several hours after the pro-Russian leader, 59, was hit in the abdomen, Defense Minister Robert Kalina told reporters at the hospital where Fico was being treated for his wounds.
+“I guess in the end he will survive,” Tomas Taraba told the BBC, adding: “He’s not in a life threatening situation at this moment.”

-He said an operation on Fico was not yet complete and described his condition as “extraordinarily serious.”
+Doctors fought for Fico's life several hours after the pro-Russian leader, 59, was hit in the abdomen, Defense Minister Robert Kalina told reporters at the hospital where Fico was being treated.

 Five shots were fired outside a cultural center in the town of Handlova, nearly 140 kilometers (85 miles) northeast of the capital, government officials said.
 Fico was shot while attending a meeting of his government in the town of 16,000 that was once a center of coal mining.